Qualitative analysis is used to identify anions, cations, compounds and etc. In this section, we only target inorganic ionic

 To identify aqueous HCl and H2SO4 solutions, we use Ba(OH)2 strong base.

-Add dilute HCl to solutions and heat the mixtures.
+Add dilute HCl acid to solutions and heat the mixtures.
 One solution emits a gas.
 When metal sulfides are heated with dilute HCl, hydrogen sulfide gas is emitted.
 But metal sulfates do not emit gases with dilute acids.

 Solubility of compound is very important factor in qualitative analysis.
 We compare solubility of two compounds and see which has the best solubility in water to decide the unknown compound.Solubility of inorganic Compounds, s,p,d block elements - Tutorial